60frames/webpack-hot-server-middleware/README.md

 **NOTE:** It's important that server config `output.libraryTarget` is `commonjs2`.

-It then needs to be mounted immediately after `webpack-dev-middleware`:
+It then needs to be mounted immediately after `webpack-dev-middleware`, e.g.

 ```js
 const express = require('express');